Farah-sellami/Farah-sellami/README.md

 ---

-💡 **Open to opportunities for final-year internship in DevOps, Web Development, or Business Intelligence.**
+### 💡 Open to opportunities

+I’m currently interested in opportunities as a **Software Engineer, Full-Stack Developer, .NET Developer, Data/BI Engineer, or Cloud & DevOps Engineer**, particularly in **software, banking, finance, automotive, and digital transformation**.